inspec/inspec-aws/docs/resources/aws_ebs_snapshot.md

 ### be\_encrypted

-The `be_encrypted` matcher tests whether the described EBS snapshot is encrypted.
+The `be_encrypted` matcher tests whether the described EBS Snapshot is encrypted.

     it { should be_encrypted }

 ### be\_public

-The `be_public` matcher tests whether the described EBS snapshot is public, i.e. if anyone may create a volume from the EBS snapshot.
+The `be_public` matcher tests whether the described EBS Snapshot is public, i.e. if anyone may create a volume from the EBS Snapshot.

     it { should be_public }

 ### be\_private

-The `be_private` matcher tests whether the described EBS snapshot is private, i.e. not open for anyone to create a volume from the EBS snapshot.
+The `be_private` matcher tests whether the described EBS Snapshot is private, i.e. not open for anyone to create a volume from the EBS Snapshot.
 It does not check whether specific user\_ids (AWS accounts) have been given access to create a volume from the
-EBS snapshot).
+EBS Snapshot).
 To check permissions for specific user\_ids, see the last example in the previous section.

     it { should be_private }